muraliThokala/sdk-nrf/samples/wifi/thread_coex/README.rst

 * Wi-Fi throughput only
 * Thread throughput only
-* Concurrent Wi-Fi and Thread throughput (with coexistence enabled and disabled mode)
+* Concurrent Wi-Fi and Thread throughput (with coexistence enabled and disabled modes)

 To build for the nRF7002 DK, use the ``nrf7002dk_nrf5340_cpuapp`` build target.
 The following are examples of the CLI commands: